+Implementation guide 20201

 Foreword 3

 Part A: Introduction 4

 Who is this guide for?
 4

 What is Loves-Me-Not?
 4

 Aim of Loves-Me-Not 4

 Key messages of Loves-Me-Not 4

-Loves-Me-Not: A whole-school approach to healthy relationships 5
+Loves-Me-Not: A whole-school approach to healthy relationships

-Loves-Me-Not: A student inquiry learning process 7
+Loves-Me-Not: A student inquiry learning process7

-Part B: Implementing Loves-Me-Not 8
+Part B: Implementing Loves-Me-Not

-Detailed implementation tasks 11
+Detailed implementation tasks11

-Part C: Information and resources to implement Loves-Me-Not 14
+Part C: Information and resources to implement Loves-Me-Not

-National Administration Guideline 5 14
+National Administration Guideline 515

-Loves-Me-Not in The New Zealand Curriculum 14
+Loves-Me-Not in The New Zealand Curriculum 15

-Loves-Me-Not and New Zealand qualifications 16
+Loves-Me-Not and New Zealand qualifications 17

-Guide for workshop facilitators 20
+Guide for workshop facilitators 21

-Loves-Me-Not workshop facilitator planning guide 21
+Loves-Me-Not workshop facilitator planning guide 22

-Ensuring a safe classroom environment during the workshop 23
+Ensuring a safe classroom environment during the workshop

-Facilitator scenarios - dealing with difficult situations 24
+Facilitator scenarios - dealing with difficult situations

-Free copies of Loves Me Not by Lesley Elliott 26
+Free e-book: Loves Me Not by Lesley Elliott 27

-Evaluation of Loves-Me-Not workshop 27
+Evaluation of Loves-Me-Not workshop28

-Part D: Acknowledgements 32
+Part D: Acknowledgements